Mildred, Kansas: Education

-The community is served by Marmaton Valley USD 256 public school district.
-All students attend schools in Moran.
+The community is served by the Marmaton Valley USD 256 public school district, and all students attend schools in the city of Moran.

-Mildred High School closed after the 1944 school year.
+The former Mildred High School closed after the 1944 school year.

 Transportation

 The nearest intercity bus stop is located in the city of Gas.
 Service is provided by Jefferson Lines on a route from Minneapolis to Tulsa.